 Makes Working Out More Sustainable

-By including rest days in your workout schedule, you provide your body and mind with the necessary downtime to recover, recharge, and prepare for future workouts.
+By putting rest days into your workout schedule, you give your body and mind the break they need to recover.
+You also restore their energy and get ready for the next workouts.

 How many rest days per week?